 Just combine heavy cream with this pantry basic, made with milk and sugar, to serve as a base for all sorts of ice cream flavors.

-Top your ice cream with whipped cream every time with this bestselling cream whipper.
+Top your Mason jar ice cream with whipped cream with the help of this bestselling cream whipper.
 It comes with recipes and three decorative tips to make your dessert look extra special.
 (N2O chargers not included.)

 As far as technique goes, Stafford and Coronado both agree making ice cream in a jar is all about the shake.